toolstack/just-writing-statistics/readme.txt

 * Fix the menu icon
 * Fix the settings link in the plugin list
 * Fix various wp_debug warnings
+* Added yearly statistics
+* Combined Read Time and Calculate into a Settings tab

 = 3.2.3 =
 * Release date: 6 Oct 2021